sassoftware/saspy/saspy/doc/source/configuration.rst

   Compute Server using the SPRE image of MVA SAS that is installed in the Viya deployment.
   This is roughly equivalent to a Workspace server via IOM, but in Viya with no SAS 9.4.

-`IOM using COM`_
+.. note:: The COM access method is not fully supported nor as performant as the others.
+          Please use IOM in place of this, unless you aren't concerned with those issues.

+`COM`_
-  This connection method is for Windows clients connecting to a remote SAS 9.4 host.
+  This connection method (IOM using COM) is for Windows clients connecting to a local or remote SAS 9.4 host.
 This method takes advantage of the IOM access method, but does not require a Java dependency.
   SAS Enterprise Guide or SAS Integration Technologies Client (a free download from SAS Support) is required to install the SAS COM library on your client system.